-Transferable skills Specific competences Instrumental 1.
-Capacity to use knowledge on mathematics, science and engineering.
-Oral and written communication in the own language Capacity of analysis and synthesis 2.
+Transferable skills Specific competences Instrumental Oral and written communication in the own language Capacity of analysis and synthesis Knowledge of a second language, in this case, English.
+Problems solving Skills in the information management Creativity Capacity to use knowledge on mathematics, science and engineering.
 Design and run experiments, as well as analyze and interpret the results.
-Knowledge of a second language, in this case, English.
-Problems solving Skills in the information management Creativity 3.
 Capacity of design a system which is a part or process of the Information and Communication Technologies area to achieve the required specifications.
-Interpersonal 4.
-Capacity to identify, formulate and solve engineering problems.
-6. Planning and organization of the teamwork 7.
+Capacity to identify, formulate and solve 6.
+Planning and organization of the teamwork 7.
 Capacity of criticism and self-criticism.
-8. Skill to work in an international context.
+8 Skill to work in an international context engineering problems.
 5. Capacity to use techniques and tools of the modern engineering that are necessary for the practice in engineering.